govuk-one-login/txma-audit/tests/README.md

 Firstly, clone the `di-txma-audit` repository, you will need to [deploy the audit AWS services](https://github.com/alphagov/di-txma-audit/blob/main/audit/README.md).
 Note, for GDS users, this is only needed for `dev` environment as all others will be deployed using the AWS Pipeline.

-After this, navigate to the `di-txma-audit/tests/audit-tests` in your terminal or command line.
+After this, navigate to the `tests` directory in your terminal or command line.

 ### Setting up your temporary credentials